-As many of you know, I recently spent a few weeks in the Amazon Rainforest as part of my Ecuador itinerary.
+As many of you know, I recently spent a few weeks in the Amazon Rainforest.
 I am sure most of you are wondering how a wimp like me ended up in a place like that and I can see where you’re coming from!

 I hate being outdoors, I’m scared of anything that moves quicker than me (which is most things) and I am terrified of creatures with more than two legs.
 Throw in an all-round nervous disposition and you would assume that this visit would be a disaster.